 CKS Exam Guide: Overview, Tips, and Resources (2023)

-However, with the rapid growth in software innovation, there’s also an increase in cyber-attacks.
-This makes organizations focus more and more on cyber security.
-Demand for cyber security professionals is increasing at a fast pace.
+With the rapid growth in software innovation, cyber-attacks are also increasing.
+This makes organizations focus more and more on cybersecurity, thus increasing the demand for cybersecurity professionals.
 But there aren't nearly enough people with the required skills.

-To combat this concern, The Cloud Native Computing Foundation (CNCF) got to work.
-In collaboration with The Linux Foundation, they created the Certified Kubernetes Security Specialist (CKS) program.
-The aim is to train more people to become security professionals.
+To combat this concern, the Cloud Native Computing Foundation (CNCF) got to work.
+In collaboration with The Linux Foundation, they created the Certified Kubernetes Security Specialist (CKS) program with the aim of training more people to become security professionals.
 And organizations can finally find the qualified people they need.

 What is CKS?